cafebazaar/BazaarPay/README.md

 *BazaarPay* uses
 the [Activity Result API](https://developer.android.com/training/basics/intents/result).
-Register the payment callback by calling the `registerForActivityResult` with an instance of `StartBazaarPay` as its `contract` parameter.
+Register the payment callback by calling the `registerForActivityResult` with an instance of `StartBazaarPayContract` as its `contract` parameter.
 The callback provides you with a boolean that indicates whether the payment was successful or not:

 ```kotlin